5491 S. Jean-Baptiste Pointe DuSable Lake Shore Drive

 Burnham Park totals about 600 acres and sits on Chicago’s Lakefront just south of Grant Park.
 The park was named for Chicago's famous architect and planner Daniel H. Burnham, who envisioned a south lakefront park with a series of manmade islands, linear boating harbor, beaches, meadows, and playfields, as published in his seminal The Plan of Chicago of 1909.

 Today, Burnham Park features the naturalistic Promontory Point designed by Alfred Caldwell and a popular skate park at 31st Street.
-The park also benches located at 12 Street, 31st Street, Oakwood and 57th Street, bird sanctuaries and beautiful natural areas.
+The park also has beaches at 12th Street, 31st Street, Oakwood and 57th Street, bird sanctuaries and beautiful natural areas.
 The Margaret T. Burroughs Beach and Park is a newer park feature and stretches from 31 Street to 26th Street.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Ellis Park.